shibatch/nofreelunch/CODE_OF_CONDUCT.md

 substance.
 However, there are real people involved in the development and maintenance of the software, and real resources are committed for this purpose.

+### Noncommercial license does not solve the problem

 Some may argue that if that is the case, then I should just make the license noncommercial.
 However, if I prohibit commercial use, even if